-The first few hours of Conan Exiles have been an entertaining struggle
+The first few hours of Conan Exiles have been an entertaining struggle.

-Entered Early Access: 31st January, 2017
+Entered Early Access: January 31st, 2017

-Platforms: PC and Xbox One
+Platforms: PC (Windows) and Xbox One

 You’ll need to fight tooth and nail to survive the first few hours as you slowly learn to distinguish friend from foe in this dangerous land.
 After some button mashing, you’ll find the inventory and crafting menu that lets you create different items.
-This is crucial for moving forwards with the game.
+This is crucial for moving forward with the game.
 It’s where you’ll be making tools, items and structure pieces which can be placed almost anywhere in the game.

 Building in this game is certainly a highlight.
 It’s possible to build almost anywhere in the world (even underwater) which allows for some incredible builds.
 Early in the game however, you’ll probably be living out of a small shack by the waterside somewhere.